From the onset of the Syrian crisis in 2011, WFP has been on the frontlines doing whatever it takes to deliver food to millions of people who need it.

 WFP supports almost 1.6 million of the most vulnerable Syrian refugees sheltering in Lebanon, Jordan, Turkey, Egypt and Iraq.
 Through its voucher programme, WFP is empowering families to purchase food of their choice from local shops, including fresh produce, dairy products, meat and chicken.

-Through these programmes, WFP has injected over US$ 2 billion into the economies of the countries neighbouring Syria.
+Through these programmes, WFP has injected US$3.8 billion into the economies of the countries neighbouring Syria.
 As the largest humanitarian food voucher programme worldwide, it is strengthening local markets, creating jobs, and increasing demand for local produce.

 What the World Food Programme is doing to respond to the Syria emergency

-Food assistanceEvery month, WFP is providing family food rations to more than 4 million displaced and conflict-affected people across Syria.
+Food assistanceEvery month, WFP is providing family food rations to 3.5 million displaced and conflict-affected people across Syria.
 Each ration is enough to feed a family of five.
 In neighbouring countries, WFP assists Syrian refugees and vulnerable host communities with electronic vouchers.

 Resilience and livelihoodsWithin Syria, WFP supports activities to rehabilitate bakeries, restore and enhance bee-keeping, promote local production of specialized fortified foods and create employment opportunities at packaging and warehouses facilities for WFP operations.
 Elsewhere, activities include small-scale livelihoods and cash-for-assets programmes in Lebanon and training opportunities in Jordan.